DIY Floating Desk

 Building a floating, wall-mounted desk for modern office furniture requires a different style and special techniques.

-You can’t make a “floating” desk or like like any other desk because the floating, wall-mounted desk doesn’t have legs.
+You can’t make a “floating” desk like any other because the floating, wall-mounted desk doesn’t have legs.
 Instead, it is attached to the wall in such a way as to make it look like the desk is floating in the space in front of it.

 Modern architecture often requires modern furnishings to blend and match.
 Putting a Queen Anne-style table into a current home looks out of place, just like modern furniture would look out of place in a Victorian-style home with gingerbread trim.

-The problem with the two wood desks is making sure the desk is strong enough to sit on, even though it doesn’t have any visible means of support.
+The problem with the two wood desks is making sure they are strong enough to sit on, even though they don’t have any visible means of support.

-That requires making good use of materials, as well as features such as solid joinery techniques.
+That requires making good use of materials and features such as solid joinery techniques.
 There’s no room for slop in a floating wood desk, as any movement could ultimately lead to the desk falling off the wall, perhaps with disastrous results.

-Floating and floating shelves are much more common than floating desks simply because it’s a bit easier to make a floating shelf.
+Floating shelves are much more common than floating desks simply because making a floating shelf is easier.

-Both floating shelves and desks are generally less than 12” deep, while a normal desk is between 24” and 32” deep.
+Both floating shelves and desks are generally less than 12” deep, while a standard desk is between 24” and 32” deep.

-However, for a floating desk, 18” deep is more common, as the greater the cantilever of the desk, the more stress it puts on the wood of the mounting, increasing the chances of the desk breaking and falling off the wall if it is not properly made or if too much weight is put on it.
+However, a floating desk 18” deep is more common, as the greater the cantilever of the desk, the more stress it puts on the wood of the mounting.
+This increases the chances of the desk breaking and falling off the wall if it is not properly made or if too much weight is put on it.

-Even so, a simple floating desk mount can be counted on to hold a desk somewhere between 30 and 75 pounds.
-That’s enough room for setting a computer on it and using a mouse and keyboard without a problem.
-If more weight capacity is needed, then consideration for that needs to be made, with additional support for the desk hidden in a small space between the floating desk mount and the wall.
-With the right structure in the wall and a solid connection to that structure, a floating desk mount can hold a desk of up to 300 pounds.
+Even so, a simple floating desk mount can be counted on to hold a desk between 30 and 75 pounds.
+That’s enough room to set a computer on it and use a mouse and keyboard without a problem.
+If more weight capacity is needed, consideration must be made with additional support for the desk hidden in a small space between the floating desk mount and the wall.
+With the proper structure in the wall and a solid connection to that structure, a floating desk mount can hold a desk of up to 300 pounds.

 Using Commercial Brackets to Make a Floating Desk

-There are several different brands of both floating wall-mounted desk shelves and brackets on the market, made by various manufacturers.
+Various manufacturers produce several different brands of floating wall-mounted desk shelves and brackets on the market.

-The nice thing about using these is that it makes the installation job considerably easier while still giving the do-it-yourselfer the flexibility to create and vary the interior design details of their desk.
+The nice thing about using these is that they make the installation job considerably more accessible while still giving the do-it-yourselfer the flexibility to create and vary the interior design details of their desk.

 The brackets are quite sturdy.
-Many of them can hold 90 to 225 pounds.
-Some brackets can hold 1,000 pounds.
+Many of them can hold 90 to 225 pounds, and some can hold 1,000 pounds.

-But these aren’t as invisible, being more like standard wood shelf brackets, where a vertical metal leg goes between two wood shelves mounted up and down the wall.
-Still, if used properly, the height and depth of the desk will hide the bracket, making it virtually invisible and maintaining the perception of the desk floating.
+But these aren’t as invisible as standard wood shelf brackets, where a vertical metal leg goes between two wood shelves mounted up and down the wall.
+Still, if used properly, the desk’s height and depth will hide the bracket, making it virtually invisible and maintaining the perception of the desk floating.

 These brackets must be mounted to studs in the wall rather than just to the drywall.
-Drywall doesn’t have any real structural strength.
-So, if any pressure whatsoever is placed on the surface of the wall space for example the computer, desk, or table is mounted or sitting on, there’s a good chance that the mounts will tear right out of the wall.
+The drywall doesn’t have any real structural strength.
+So, if any pressure is placed on the surface of the wall space, for example, the computer, desk, or table is mounted or sitting on, there’s a good chance that the mounts will tear right out of the wall.

-Even using sturdy molly bolts or toggle bolts won’t provide the desired strength, as the structural weakness is in the drywall itself, more than the fasteners.
+Even using sturdy molly bolts or toggle bolts won’t provide the desired strength, as the structural weakness is more in the drywall than the fasteners.
 Toggle and molly bolts are rated at 30 to 50 pounds.

-A true floating computer desk will hide the brackets within the computer desk’s body.
-This means that if the computer desk is of wood slab construction, holes will need to be drilled into the edge of the wood slab to have enough storage space and enough floor space to accommodate the fingers of the bracket on floating desks.
+A true floating computer desk will hide the brackets within its body.
+This means that if the computer desk is constructed from wood slabs, holes will need to be drilled into the edge of the wood slab to provide enough storage space and floor space to accommodate the fingers of the bracket on floating desks.

 commercial pocket bracket, drywall, studs in wall. commercial floating desk bracket, pocket holes, live edge slab